TurboNav’s Vision: A System to Manage Knowledge Discovery Effectively

-A new experience is making its way into great products such as Superhuman and Linear, the Command-Line.
-Not a new concept, but it’s starting to gain popularity with prosumer applications.
-With a few keystrokes, you type what you want and select a command.
+The Command-Line is making its way into products like Superhuman and Linear.
+Not a new concept, but it's starting to gain popularity with prosumer applications.
+With just a few keystrokes, you type what you want and select a command.
 The software executes the command for you—no need to waste time looking through menus and sub-menus.
 You are discovering functionality as you go.

-What if I applied this experience to the browser.
-Without touching the mouse, interact with tabs.
-Become efficient in navigating through all the open tabs to tame massive numbers of tabs and information you’ve accumulated.
-This needs to be the future.
+What if we applied this experience to the browser.
+Just use the keyboard to interact with tabs.
+Helping you easily manage tabs and information you accumulated, with commands.
+This has to be the future.

 Tab Hoarders, You're Not Alone

 I had to slow down and see where I was heading.
-What problem was I actually trying to solve?
-After all, I’m working towards something that can help others and provides a sustainable living for me. 😁
+What problem was I trying to solve?
+After all, I'm working towards something that can help others and provide sustainable living for me. 😁

-It turns out I’m not alone, and there’s research out there that shows why we suck at managing tabs.
-Take a look at “When the Tab Comes Due: Challenges in the Cost Structure of Browser Tab Usage”.
-The research paper discusses different pressure factors that play into why we tend to keep tabs open.
+It turns out I'm not alone, and there's research out there that shows why we suck at managing tabs.
+A recent study discussed different pressure factors that play into why we tend to keep tabs open.
 The research paper lists six.